NIS 1b. for yeshivot inserted into budget base, haredi parties say

 As of Thursday morning, the final text of the government’s decision on Tuesday evening was still unavailable to the public.

-According to Israeli law, if the state budget does not pass by March 31, the government automatically falls and an election is called.
+According to law, if the state budget is not passed by March 31, the government automatically falls and an election is called.